samarth1029/dayZero_Task2/readme.md

 The contents of this repository can be run and resukts can be fetched by installig becessary Python packages available in requirements.txt.
 Additionally, we have run the program over ticker symbols provided in ticker_symbols.txt.

 This task can be categorized into the following subtasks:
--Subtask 1: Data collection, cleaning and preprocessing -Subtask 2: Putting the stock data collected into suitable databases -Subtask 3: Create a Flask REST API for desired routes, query the data and store the required ouput in a CSV file
+- Subtask 1: Data collection, cleaning and preprocessing
+- Subtask 2: Putting the stock data collected into suitable databases
+- Subtask 3: Create a Flask REST API for desired routes, query the data and store the required ouput in a CSV file

 To accomplish the subtasks the folllowing scripts and algorithms have been created:
--Subtask 1: Data collection and processing using [stockData.py]("stockData.py) -Subtask 2: Databse creation and insertion using [put_weekly_data.py]("put_weekly_data.py"),[put_data_into_db.py]("put_data_into_db.py") and [test.py]("test.py")
+- Subtask 1: Data collection and processing using [stockData.py]("stockData.py)
+- Subtask 2: Databse creation and insertion using [put_weekly_data.py]("put_weekly_data.py"),[put_data_into_db.py]("put_data_into_db.py") and [test.py]("test.py")
--Subtask 3: Flask REST API using [gainersLosers.py]("gainersLosers.py") and [weekly.py]("weekly.py")
+- Subtask 3: Flask REST API using [gainersLosers.py]("gainersLosers.py") and [weekly.py]("weekly.py")

 ## Subtask 1 (Fetching Data and Preprocessing)